Smoked trout mousse is a classic British appetizer recipe that is incredibly easy to make.

 Smoked fish seems to be much more popular in England.
 This is a classic British starter, that’s not much more than butter and a bit of cream.
 Although it’s generally served with water biscuits or cream crackers, you can pipe it into cucumber cups, or serve it American Style on top of thick-cut potato chips.

 When I re-made this Smoke Trout Mousse last weekend, I spread some on Trader Joe’s new gluten free crispbread, which are pretty low-carb; only 6 grams for each slice.
 I love them, but not everyone has a Trader Joe’s close-by.
 Scroll to the bottom of this post for a collection of low-carb, gluten-free and keto crackers that I’ve collected from some of my healthy blogger friends.
 You’ll also find some more delicious appetizer ideas that are low-carb, gluten free and keto friendly.
 You can purchase smoked trout from Trader Joe’s, Whole Foods or from Amazon.
 Maybe you’re lucky enough to catch and smoke your own trout?
 This recipe is for you!

 Remove the skin from the smoked trout and break it into pieces.
 Pulse the trout a few times in the bowl of a food processor.
 Add remaining ingredients until mousse is blended and somewhat smooth.
 Serve with vegetables, water biscuits or low-carb crackers.

-Any which way you serve the smoked trout mousse, it takes just under ten minutes to prepare.
+No matter how you serve this Smoked Trout Mousse, it takes just under ten minutes to prepare.

-Add cream and seasonings and pulse until mousse is blended, but not completely smooth, about 10 to 20 seconds.
+Add cream, horseradish, lemon juice and seasonings and pulse until mousse is blended, but not completely smooth, about 10 to 20 seconds.

-Taste and adjust seasonings with lemon juice, salt and white pepper.
+Taste and adjust seasonings with additional lemon juice, salt and white pepper as needed.